acviana/coding-practice/README.md

  - `calculator.py`: Puzzle to write an "calculator" that performs addition and subtraction on an input string of numbers.
  - `generator.py`: A number vision puzzle using generators.
+ - `knights_walk.py`: Check if a knight's walk is possible for an arbitrary chessboard using recursion.
  - `password_checker.py`: A password input validation puzzle.
  - `robot.py`: An object orienting programming puzzle that moves a "robot" with text input.
  - `word_frequency.py`: A word frequency counter puzzle.